- Specifications

 |---|---|

-- Visible: The parameter is visible to the editor.
+- Visible: The parameter is visible to editors and can be edited, unless otherwise restricted.

-- Yes: The parameter must be definitely specified so that processing can be done by or with the help of the AI agent.
+- Yes: The parameter must be provided compulsorily for the processing by or with the help of the AI agent to take place.

 Example Bank Data